povfarwa/retro-esp32-handheld-console/README.md

 3. **Joystick:** Controls the player movement.
 4. **Push Buttons:** Used for selecting menus or choosing games.

 ---

+## 💡 Failures and Realization
+When I added the products to the list, it was time to design the schematic.
+First, I designed it on a paper page, but after some time, I realized that I made some mistakes.
+For example, I added a powerbank, but what’s its use when I am already using a battery?

+I spent at least **2 hours** on it!
+When I tried to fix the problems, I even messed up more.
+Then I realized that I should make it digital because now I know my mistakes.
+Secondly, when I was making my PCB design, I really got stuck so many times, but at the end, I finally completed it!

+---

+## 🎮 Why I Made This Project?
+I really love the **90's American era**—it is very nostalgic.
+I got the idea from Stasis tiers project and thought: why shouldn't I make a device like the ones I watch in 90's movies?
+It gives good vibes and is very simple to play.

+---

+---

 ## 🛠️ Materials & Bill of Materials (BoM)